reduct/component/README.md

 npm install @reduct/component --save
 ```

-once the component package is installed, just require it in your class/application file.
+once the component package is installed, just require it in your application file.
 ```js
 const component = require('@reduct/component');
 ```

-This package also supports AMD/RequireJS, it is defined as `reductComponent`.
-Aren't using AMD/CommonJS?
-Just grab a [release](https://github.com/reduct/component/releases), include the `Dist/Component.min.js` and access the loader via the following global:
+This package also supports AMD/RequireJS.
+Aren't using AMD or CommonJS?
+Just grab a [release](https://github.com/reduct/component/releases), include the `Dist/Component.min.js` and access the component via the following global:
 ```js
 const component = window.reduct.component;
 ```